sir-dunxalot/selaction/README.md

 });
 ```

-General Options
+Optional Customization
 ------

+Selaction works out of-the-box, but you can overwrite options easily in your templates.
+If you need more advanced customizations you can edit the Selaction source.

+**Class Prefixing**

-**Class Prefix** sets the prefix used for css targeting of each element
+Use ```prefix``` to set the class prefix used for css targeting of each element in this instance of the Selaction component

 ```handlebars
 {{#sa-select prefix='eg'}}